heptarch/heptarch.github.io/projects.md

 	   And Yann LeCun's most highly cited non-review papers come from his time at Bell Labs.
 	   </span>
-Arguably this a problem of timescale; like the Nobel, Turing Awards tend to arrive long after the fact.
-In twenty years I would bet on seeing more MAMAA employees in the honour rolls.
+Arguably, this a problem of timescale.
+Like the Nobel, Turing Awards tend to arrive long after the fact; in twenty years, I would bet on seeing more MAMAA employees on the honour rolls.

 But I wouldn't bet on too many more.
 The simple reason is that Turing awards are not a good investment, and these companies excel at making money.
+Research is good, but only if it furthers that aim, and for better or worse, Big Tech knows there's money in fundamental algorithms research, but more money in strategic deployment, marketing, and product integration, which is why we're seeing massive cuts to places like Alphabet's `X`.

 At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.